 Arrest warrant issued for Montana man accused of killing thousands of birds, including eagles

 The two men, working with others, killed about 3,600 birds on Montana´s Flathead Indian Reservation and elsewhere over a six-year period beginning in 2015, according to a grand jury indictment unsealed last month.
-The defendants also were accused of selling eagle parts on a black market that has been a long-running problem for U.S. wildlife officials.
+The defendants also were accused of selling parts on a black market that has been a long-running problem for U.S. wildlife officials.

 Magistrate Judge Kathleen L. DeSoto issued a warrant for Simon Paul, 42, of St. Ignatius, Montana, after he failed to appear at his scheduled arraignment Monday in U.S. District Court in Missoula.